Since the early days of the school, Tufts pioneered non-terminal use of animals in DVM education and remains a leader in this area.

-Clinical skills laboratories are held in the first and second years of the Cummings School DVM curriculum, and clinical procedures laboratories are conducted in the third year.
-During these laboratories, students observe and learn to perform a wide variety of procedures that are either part of normal animal husbandry, or are necessary to prevent, diagnose and treat disease in a wide variety of domestic, farm and wildlife species.
+Clinical skills laboratories occur throughout the preclinical curriculum.
+Working with school-owned and privately-owned animals, students observe and learn to perform a wide variety of procedures essential for normal animal husbandry, or to prevent, diagnose, and treat disease in a wide variety of domestic, farm, and wildlife species.

 The school’s teaching dog colony comprises former research dogs, which remain in the teaching program until adoption to “forever homes.”
 The dogs are housed socially, and they engage in group play several hours a day.
 Students and staff take the dogs on regular leash walks and train the dogs in obedience and other essential skills.